mirobot/learn.mirobot.io/_docs/building-the-v2-mirobot.md

 Join this network and once it has successfully connected you can visit [http://local.mirobot.io](http://local.mirobot.io) in your web browser.

 This should load a web page which lets you drag and drop commands to program Mirobot.
 Once you've had some fun with this, you can join it to your existing wifi network by clicking on "Configure WiFi" in red at the top right of the web page.
 When it's on your network, take a look at [Mirobot Apps](http://apps.mirobot.io) to explore more things to do with Mirobot.
+Here are some [challenges](/#tags=challenge) to keep you busy!